Self-Checker: Plug-and-Play Modules for Fact-Checking with Large Language Models: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We introduce \framework{}, an automatic framework for fact-checking that leverages plug-and-play modules implemented through LLM prompting.
-Experimental results demonstrate the significant potential of \framework{} in fact-checking tasks.
-However, there is still room for improvement in efficiency when compared to state-of-the-art models that are fine-tuned on specific datasets.
+We present \framework{}, a framework for automated fact-checking with plug-and-play modules implemented through prompting LLMs.
+Additionally, we introduce the \dataset{} dataset, which serves as a valuable resource for future research in fact-checking of LLM-generated responses.
+Experimental results demonstrate the significant potential of \framework{} in the fact-checking task.

-Future work can focus on enhancing the efficiency of \framework{}.
-One potential avenue is the incorporation of additional working memory to expedite the verification process by leveraging past information.
-Furthermore, exploring more efficient strategies for utilizing LLMs in each subtask of fact-checking holds promise for optimizing performance.
+In future work, a key direction to explore is to enhance the efficiency of \framework{}.
+One potential avenue is the incorporation of additional working memory to accelerate the verification process by using past information.
+Furthermore, investigating more efficient strategies for utilizing LLMs in each subtask of fact-checking holds promise for optimizing performance.